-When the transmitter battery begins to get weak, transmitter range will begin to decrease and the LED will not illuminate.
+When the transmitter battery begins to get weak, transmitter range will begin to decrease.
 Replace the battery as soon as possible.
 To replace the battery:

-1. Open the transmitter case using a flat-head screwdriver.
+1. Open the transmitter case using a flathead screwdriver.

 2. Remove the old battery from the holder.